2021 SFA Writing Workshop

 The Southern Foodways Alliance tells stories about American food culture.
 We commission great writing.
 And we foster emerging and mid-career writers whose work explores food and foodways.
-With those goals in mind, we are now taking applications for an SFA nonfiction writing workshop to be held in our Mississippi backyard May 14-17, 2020.
+With those goals in mind, we are now taking applications for an SFA nonfiction writing workshop to be held via Zoom February 25-28, 2021.
 SFA director John T. Edge and managing editor Sara Camp Milam are your leaders.
 Together they bring nearly three decades of editorial experience and twenty books (written, cowritten, or edited) to the table.

 Applicants should be at work on a book or longform feature story at the time of application.
 It does not have to be under contract or placed for publication.
 The work must be nonfiction and closely tied to themes of food or foodways.
 Preference is given to applicants whose work is set in, or tied to, the American South.
 Applicants at work on a longform audio story are eligible for consideration.